 He is a long standing member of the EULAR Executive Committee, acting as EULAR's Liaison Officer for Public Affairs, and has previously been its Vice President, representing the patient group network PARE, twice.

+Neil has been both a moderator and presenter at Societal Impact of Pain (SIP) meetings.
 He also sits on the International Co-ordinating Council of the Global Alliance for Musculoskeletal Health; acts as adviser to the European Alliance for Patient Access (EAfPA); Co-Chairs the Chronic Pain Policy Coalition; and is a Patient Adviser to NHS England on Specialised Pain Services.
 Formerly he was CEO of the UK patient group Arthritis Care; Chair of the UK umbrella body for MSK, ARMA; Strategic Adviser, British Society for Rheumatology; Patient Adviser, Royal College of Physicians; and has been a UK ministerial adviser on both health and disability issues.

 Dr Didier Bouhassira (MD, PhD) has been trained in neurology and neurophysiology in Paris.
 He has been involved in both basic and clinical research on pain and is currently Director of Research at the National Institut for Health and Medical Research (Inserm).
 He is associate attending neurologist in the Pain Clinic at Ambroise Paré hospital in Boulogne-Billancourt and director of the laboratory of “Pathophysiology and Clinical Pharmacology of Pain” (Inserm U-987).